sethsandaru/vue-form-builder/README.md

 **Notes:**
 - For the best experience, please install the latest version!
 - Version below **@v2.0.0** is deprecated.
 No maintain + fix bugs.
 Please use 2.0.0 or above.

+## Dependencies
+I carefully watch the dependencies of the Vue Form Builder, from the version **2.0.0** and above.
+Here is the list:

+- Vue JS (obviously)
+- vuedraggable: Based on `Sortable.JS` which is very lightweight and a lot of lighter than JQuery UI
+- deep-equal: A simple method to check the Form Configuration...
+- Datepicker - PikaDay (Super lightweight, ~5KB): https://github.com/Pikaday/Pikaday

+For more info, visit: [package.json](./package.json) and look at the `dependencies`

+My fully desire: Fewer dependencies as possible.
+Try to come up with HTML5, ES5/6/7 syntax/library,...

 ## How to implement?